-South Australia's Waste and Resource Recovery Infrastructure Plan complements the 30-Year Plan for Greater Adelaide 2017.
-It has been developed to provide a clear guide for future waste and resource recovery infrastructure needs across the state and support a resource efficient economy in South Australia.
+South Australia's Waste and Resource Recovery Infrastructure Plan has been developed to provide a clear guide for future waste and resource recovery infrastructure needs across the state and support a resource efficient economy in South Australia.

-The plan and the companion report provide intelligence for industry that assist in informing investment decisions, identify potential infrastructure needs for specialised and problematic waste streams and consider soft infrastructure supporting waste and resource recovery industry development.
+The plan and companion report provide intelligence for industry that assist in informing investment decisions, identify potential infrastructure needs for specialised and problematic waste streams and consider soft infrastructure supporting waste and resource recovery industry development.